-The children’s workforce needs innovative and creative leaders who are confident to work with diverse communities to promote social justice.
-This programme builds on the diversity of London as a global city to empower you to transform conceptions of practice with children and young people, and to lead innovation in a changing world.
+The children’s workforce needs innovative and creative leaders who are confident in working with diverse communities to promote social justice.
+This distance learning programme empowers you to transform the lives of children, young people and families, by working together to make social change.

-This course is ideal for graduates with an interest in working with children and families in the community, or taking a role within formal education who have a strong sense of community and want to explore how to make real social change through their work.
+This course is ideal for graduates with an interest in working with children and families, or taking a role within formal education who have a strong sense of community and want to explore how to make real social change through their work.

 The course is built around the following core ideas:

-You will learn how to think with theory to help tackle old problems in innovative and exciting ways, and understand how policy shapes practice, and crucially, how practitioners can work with policy to promote social justice.
-You will reflect on your own strengths and development needs to be better placed to have a positive impact as well as being able to utilise, conduct and evaluate research to help others.
+You'll learn how to think with theory to help tackle old problems in innovative ways.
+You'll understand how policy shapes practice, and crucially, how practitioners can work with policy to promote social justice.

 This module will investigate how policy works to define and reflect diversity, how professionals enact policy and how it affects children and young people by using case studies from around the world.
 You will develop your capacity to critically understand and work with policy to pursue social justice in a context that is relevant to your work interests.

 This module will focus on a range innovative theoretical frameworks to question common-sense perceptions of diversity in order to generate new insights into practice with children and young people.
 You will focus on putting these ideas into practice, generating novel solutions to real-life problems.

 This module focuses on practical research strategies for working with children and young people.
 You will encounter and use a range of strategies and examine the legal and ethical aspects of undertaking research.
 You will develop practical skills and devise a research proposal for an individual research project.

 This module is about volunteering or working within an organisation to contribute to improving children’s lives.
 Placements can be in informal education settings, charities, museums, community groups or any other relevant organisation.
 The focus is on learning through making a positive difference and developing advanced skills for employability.